Welcome to the ACM SIGDOC Committee on Structured Authoring and Content Management

 Spring 2024

-• Scale out the number of engagements with university programs.
+4. Scale out the number of engagements with university programs – especially pilots.

-• Scale out the library of technical “primers”.
+6. Scale out the library of curriculum resources.

-• Directory of guest lecturers: Within their individual departments or companies, industry professionals speak routinely about their subjects of expertise.
+2. Directory of guest speakers: Within their individual departments or companies, industry professionals speak routinely about their subjects of expertise.
 Opportunities to share that expertise outside their companies or outside the context of annual professional conferences are rare.
 This directory consists of a table of industry professionals who would be willing to ZOOM into a classroom and share what they know about particular subjects.
-It’s a talent bank that professors can consult as they develop week-to-week syllabi.
-Furthermore, exposing technical communication students to relevant and career-applicable knowledge could open many doors.
+It’s a talent bank that professors can consult as they develop week-to-week class plans.
+See Industry Speaker Bureau

-• Sample technical content: One of the biggest challenges for new technical communicators is gaining experience with the large documentation sets and product interfaces prevalent at the large companies hiring entry-level writers.
-To expose students to larges-scale doc sets before they interview or graduate, industry professionals can genericize out-dated or open-source documentation sets and make them available to curriculum planners.
+3. Sample technical content: One of the biggest challenges for new technical communicators is gaining experience with the large documentation sets and product interfaces prevalent at the large companies hiring entry-level writers.
+To expose students to larges-scale doc sets before they interview or graduate, industry professionals can genericize outdated or open-source documentation sets and make them available to curriculum planners.
 The OASIS DITA Adoption Technical Committee, for example, assembled an extensive library of ready-to-test DITA documentation sets.
 There are many other samples out there.
+See Sample Content.

 Committee steering committee